ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/_component-interface-react.md

 [[only-react]]
 |## Header Component Interface
 |
-|The interface for a custom filter component is as follows:
+|The interface for a custom header component is as follows:
 |
 |```ts
 |interface IHeaderReactComp {